Lifetime Terms & Conditions

 Complaints and Disputes

-In the first instance you should contact the CEO of the Lifetime Group Ltd, PO Box 25-130, Christchurch.
-If we cannot agree on how to fix an issue through the internal disputes resolution service, or if you decide not to use the internal disputes resolution service, you can contact Financial Services Complaints Limited (FSCL).
-This service will cost you nothing, and will help us to resolve any disagreements.
+If we cannot agree on how to fix the issue, or if you decide not to use the internal complaints scheme, you can contact the Financial Dispute Resolution Service of which Lifetime is a member.
+This service will cost you nothing and will help us resolve any disagreements.
+You can contact the Financial Disputes Resolution Service at:

 How to Contact Us